A Practical Education for Working Writers

 Students in our MFA program understand that one of the most important skills a professional writer can have is versatility.
-Students choose a primary (creative) genre as well as second (professional) genre.
+Students choose a creative genre as well as a professional genre.

 Here, there is no genre hierarchy or arbitrary boundary between genres.
 All students take workshops and courses with writers of all genres and styles, learning how different approaches and craft techniques can inform their primary and second genres.
 Our students are poets and grant writers; playwrights and copy editors; horror novelists and technical writers; investigative journalists and speech writers; young adult authors and PR specialists; and so much more!